 Nazca to Ilo Bus

 The route from Nazca to Ilo is at a distance of 399 mi (643 km) and it takes about 12 hours of trip on the highway.
 The transportation company Tepsa covers this route, giving bus tickets at the unique rate of s/.
 105. Buses leave from the terminal, located in the central area of Nazca city, at 10:30 p.m., destination to the terminal of Ilo, next to the Plaza de Armas.
 The climate of Ilo is desert and there are no rains, with temperatures that average 68 °F (20 °C).
-If you are also looking for return checkout, please ensure to check Ilo to Nazca Bus.

 At the current territory of Nazca flowered on the 1st century A.D. the Nazca culture.
 The researches and exploration of places and remains left by this culture indicate that this would be a direct continuation of the Paracas culture.
 Unlike the Paracas, who developed until perfection the textile art, the Nazca were the masters of pottery, standing out also for the hydraulic engineering present in the aqueduct construction (which is still used nowadays) and the impressive geoglyphs, which are known as the Nazca Lines.
 Between 700 and 900 A.D. took place the decadence of the Nazca culture, due to natural reasons.
 In 1901, the German archaeolologist Max Uhle discovered the potter legacy of the Nazca, which dates from 200, 500 and 700 D.C.
 Subsequently, in 1939, the American Paul Kosok would discover, without plnanning it, the Nazca Lines, while he was overflying the desert where they are.